adkrz/AVM/readme.md

 Aim of the project was also to create simple assembler for convenient program writing and debugging aid for Visual Studio.

+For the brave souls, there is also a working Brainfuck language interpreter, written using this virtual machine - see Examples folder.

 # Machine architecture
 - 8 bit instructions, with 16 bit addressing = 64KiB of usable memory
 - stack based architecture, no general purpose registers.
 All operands and operation results are using the stack top.